Margot Neville

 Margot Neville was the name adopted by Australian writers Margot Goyder (1896–1975) and her sister Ann or Anne Neville Goyder Joske (1887–1966) for their work: short stories, plays and humorous novels, before they became known for a series of murder mysteries, featuring Inspector Grogan and Detective Sergeant Manning.
 Much of their work, including some full-length novels, appeared in The Australian Women's Weekly, then the country's foremost publisher of light fiction.

-The Goyder sisters were members of a family well-known in Melbourne and Launceston, being daughters of Charles Edmund Goyder and granddaughters of Frederick Charles Goyder.
-Assertions that they were nieces of George Goyder, Surveyor-General of South Australia, can be discounted.
-(Note: As they were granddaughters of F. C. Goyder, they cannot be literally nieces of George Goyder (1826–1898), who was a son of David Goyder.
-Assertions that F. C. Goyder (who was once a surveyor) and George Goyder worked together in New South Wales, naming the Gwydir River, are unsupportable.)
-For more family details see below.